 It is hoped that these different dimensions of the study will help to fill a number of gaps in research relating to the experience of PCOS while shedding light on the difficulties and challenges many women face both pre- and post- diagnosis.
 It may also shed light on whether or not a diagnosis can act as a valuable resource for women, both in terms of managing their condition, and in negotiating some of the stigma attached to it.
 This research will also contribute to the emerging literature within the sociology of diagnosis – within which PCOS is yet to be adequately considered – by extending knowledge of the importance of socio-historic contexts in how diagnostic categories are applied, and the role of diagnosis in shaping chronic illness experiences.

-Before starting my MA this year in Sociology and Social Research, I completed my undergraduate degree (also at Newcastle) in Combined Honours in Sociology with Business.
-I then spent some time living and studying in Greece in the year after graduating.
+Before starting my PhD, I completed my undergraduate degree at Newcastle University in Combined Honours in Sociology with Business.
+I received the award for top academic achievement at the end of each stage of my degree.
+I also spent some time living and studying in Greece in the year after graduating.
+I then completed an MA in Sociology and Social Research (also at Newcastle).
 I have a longstanding interest in the experience of chronic conditions which contravene feminine ideals and realised in the first year of my undergraduate degree that this was an area of research I wanted to pursue.